Visualization of nuclear many-body correlations with the most probable configuration of nucleons: Results and discussion

-Fig. \ref{fig:C12} shows the result for $^{12}$C nucleus. $^{12}$C nucleus is spherical in the present calculations.
-As seen in Fig. \ref{fig:C12}(a) and (b) for the HF case, the most probable positions of the three neutrons with the same spin form an equilateral triangle.
-We have found that, in the HF case, there is almost no correlation in the relative orientation of the two triangles.
-With the pairing correlation, the two triangles get on top of each other in the most probable arrangement, as seen in Fig. \ref{fig:C12}(c) for the HF+BCS case.
-Thus it turns out, as could be expected, the pairing correlation induces an attractive correlation between spin-up and -down nucleons.
+Figure \ref{fig:C12} shows the result for the $^{12}$C nucleus.
+The $^{12}$C nucleus is spherical in the present calculations.
+As seen in Figs. \ref{fig:C12}(a) and (b) for the HF case, the most probable positions of the three neutrons with the same spin form an equilateral triangle.
+We have found that, in the HF case, there is almost no correlation in the relative angle about $z$ axis between the two triangles.
+With the pairing correlation, the two triangles are overlaid in the most probable arrangement, as seen in Fig. \ref{fig:C12}(c) for the HF+BCS case.
+Thus it turns out, as could be expected, that the pairing correlation induces an attractive correlation between spin-up and -down nucleons.
 We recall that the protons are not explicitly correlated with the neutrons.
 Thus, in the present HF and HF + BCS wave functions there are no $\alpha$-like correlation as observed in the $^8$Be case.
-In the present calculation, only if there is a pair of neutrons on the symmetry axis and $N=Z$, one can say that there is an $\alpha$-cluster-like four-body correlation.
+In the present calculation, only if there is a pair of neutrons on the symmetry axis and $N=Z$ can one say that there is an $\alpha$-cluster-like four-body correlation.

 In $^{16}$O nucleus shown in Fig. \ref{fig:O16}, the four neutrons with the same spin form a regular tetrahedron [Figs. \ref{fig:O16}(a) and (b)].
-As in the case of $^{12}$C nucleus, only with the pairing correlation the spin-up and -down tetrahedrons favor the same orientation.
+As in the case of $^{12}$C nucleus, only with the pairing correlation do the spin-up and -down tetrahedrons favor the same orientation.
 Again, since the protons are not correlated with the neutrons, one cannot claim $\alpha$-cluster correlation in our present framework.
 Note that we forced the pairing gaps to be nonzero by the constant-gap approximation although the pairing is not likely to be active in this nucleus.